 The result is interesting, because it brings to light the quality of the materials used: the tripod, albeit completely frozen, it remains usable because, every part is moving regularly: the Teflon guides, allow to the legs of slide smoothly, and the selector of position of the legs of magnesium, does not lock!
 Even the ball head works and slides perfectly.

-The Rollei's Compact Stativ Traveler No.1 Carbon is really a surprise from every point of view.
+The Rollei‘s Compact Stativ Traveler No.1 Carbon is really a surprise from every point of view.
 Lightweight, compact and reliable: these are the three words that describe better the product.
-Of course, if you are landscape or naturalist photographer, Little Boy will not replace your usual tripod, but if you are looking for a backup tripod or you are travel photographer, I can hardly imagine a better purchase!
+Of course, if you are landscape or naturalist photographer, Little Boy will not replace your usual tripod, but if you are looking for a backup tripod or you are a travel photographer, I can hardly imagine a better purchase!